 1 Introduction.
-2 2 Add a new surface variable: main features.2.1 No new group creation2.2 New group creation with specification of individual variables2.3 New group creation without specification of individual variables 3 Add a new surface variable or group: additional features when read/write this surface variable on ARPEGE files.
+2 2 Add a new surface variable: main features.2.1 No new group creation 3 Add a new surface variable or group: additional features when read/write this surface variable on ARPEGE files.
 6 4 Add a new surface variable: additional features when post-processing it.
 6 5 Add a new surface variable: additional features when assimilating it.
 7 6 Add a new surface variable: additional features when applying nudging on it.
 7 7 Add a new surface attribute.
-8 8 Add a new surface field or group in climatological files (configuration $923/E923$, METEOFRANCE purpose only).
+7 8 Add a new surface field or group in climatological files (configuration $923/E923$, METEOFRANCE purpose only).
 8 9 References.
 8